1 (205) 386-6182 info@fertilizerforless.com

 A basket of partially rotten tomatoes

-Blossom end rot can be a frustrating problem, but with a little knowledge and effort, you can prevent it from happening.
+Blossom end rot can be a frustrating problem, but with a little gardening knowledge and effort, you can prevent it from happening.
 Make sure your tomatoes get enough water, keep the soil pH balanced, and mulch your plants to keep the soil temperature consistent.
-With these steps, you can enjoy a bumper crop of delicious tomatoes!
+Before long, you can enjoy a bumper crop of delicious tomatoes!

 Tips for Creating an Environment Conducive to Preventing Blossom End Rot in Tomatoes